Veterinary Practitioners' Guide to DEA Record-keeping Requirements

 - You must report thefts or significant losses within one business day to the DEA, the state controlled substance authority, and local police.
 The occurrence must be recorded on DEA Form 106;

 - You must record controlled substance spills on DEA Form 41 and keep the form on file at your facility;

 - Federal and Georgia regulations require that the records be kept for at least two years;

-- Per DEA rules (click here for all Georgia's rules on recordkeeping), an inventory of all controlled substances must be maintained separately and taken biennially on May 1st, or two (2) years from the day of the last inventory, of every odd-numbered year.
+- Per DEA rules, an inventory of all controlled substances must be maintained separately and taken biennially on May 1st, or two (2) years from the day of the last inventory, of every odd-numbered year.
 The written inventory record must include the following:

 - Time of day the inventory was performed;